-BA(Hons) Fine Art graduates Rose-Marie Caldecott and Emily Cranny have made the Saatchi New Sensations longlist.
+BA(Hons) Fine Art alumni Rose-Marie Caldecott and Emily Cranny have made the Saatchi New Sensations longlist.
 Widely regarded as the UK’s most important annual prize for emerging artists, it prioritises talent and imagination, providing an international platform.

 This, the eighth year of the prize, saw submissions from hundreds of art students preparing to graduate from both undergraduate and postgraduate courses in the UK and Republic of Ireland.
 Nominated by Saatchi Art curators, the longlist reflects the highest calibre of work.